rontarrant/gtkDcoding/docs/_posts/2019-06-21-0046-the-spinbutton.md

 } // class MySpinButton
 ```

 One thing to notice here is that the `SpinButton` doesn’t work alone.
-It needs…
+It needs...

 ## The Adjustment